openFyde/getting-started/README.md

   - Google Chrome OS / "FydeOS for You" runs on specially optimised hardware in order to get enhanced performance and security.
   - Chromium OS / openFyde does not auto-update by default (so that changes you may have made to the code are not blown away), whereas Google Chrome OS / FydeOS seamlessly auto-updates so that users have the latest and greatest features and fixes.
   - Google Chrome OS / FydeOS includes some proprietary/commercial/licensed packages which are not included in the Chromium OS project.
-  - In consequence of the above, Google Chrome OS / FydeOS supports Android subsystem, Chromium OS does not.
+  - As a consequence of the above, Google Chrome OS / FydeOS supports the Android subsystem, and Chromium OS does not.
   - Also in consequence of the above, openFyde and FydeOS share most of the codebases but proprietary/commercial/licensed packages are not included in openFyde.
 However, we aim to replace those close-sourced packages with open alternatives or our own implementations in the long run.
   - New and experimental features will be developed under openFyde and port to FydeOS once stabilised.
   - Google Chrome OS has a green/yellow/red logo; Chromium OS has a blue/bluer/bluest logo.
 FydeOS and openFyde no longer have graphical logos, only textual ones but with a tiny signature twist.